thinkful-ei26/Down-The-Block-Server/README.md

 [Project Management Trello Link](https://trello.com/b/hPCzbOTZ/neighborhood-watch "trello")

 ## Demo Info (Friends Edition)
-- Demo Account Username: ross
+**Since this is  a geolocation app, to properly see the pre-populated demo you must block your location on your browser**

-- Demo Account Password: friends123
+- Account Username: ross

-- Set location to block on browser, and manually put in 15098 Ventura Blvd, Sherman Oaks, CA 91403 into the address form to see the app in action!
+- Account Password: friends123